needle-mirror/com.unity.sentis/Documentation~/onnx-model-importer-properties.md

 ### Constants

-This section shows the total number of constants the model has and the total number of weights, and a list of the constants.
+The table below shows the total count of constants and weights that the model possesses along with a list detailing the constants.

 |Property|Description|
 |-|-|